Frogs and turnout wiring

 Rail power

-Unifrog points have short conductive frogs that are isolated from the adjacent tracks.
+Unifrog turnouts/points have short conductive frogs that are isolated from the adjacent tracks.
 They can be left unpowered, in which case they will perform like Insulfrogs, or powered with a polarity switching system as is an Electrofrog.
-Whereas Electrofrog points must be electrically insulated from adjacent track sections, the short Unifrog 'vee' is immediately isolated from the remainder of the turnout and each rail connection to all three adjoining track sections can be conductive.
+Whereas Electrofrog turnouts must be electrically insulated from adjacent rails, the short Unifrog 'vee' is immediately isolated from the remainder of the turnout/point and each connection to adjoining rails can be conductive.

-The turnouts in the Micro Engineering Company HOn3 (10.5 mm gauge) collection are equivalent to PECO 'Electrofrog' turnouts in that the frog is conductive and isolated from the frog rails.
-A conductive contact pad is provided underneath the frog of the turnout that can be connected to a polarity switching system.
-(Unlike PECO Electrofrog and Unifrog turnouts, no frog wire is provided.)
+The turnouts/points in the Micro Engineering Company HOn3 (10.5 mm gauge) collection are equivalent to PECO 'Electrofrog' turnouts/points in that the frog is conductive and isolated from the frog rails.
+A conductive contact pad is provided underneath the frog that can be connected to a polarity switching system.
+(Unlike PECO Electrofrog and Unifrog turnouts/points, no frog wire is provided.)